A closer look at the case of Aafia Siddiqui, jailed in Texas - NewsBreak

 She attracted the attention of American law enforcement in the years after the Sept.
 11 attacks.
 Top FBI and Justice Department described her as an “al-Qaida operative and facilitator” at a May 2004 news conference in which they warned of intelligence showing al-Qaida planned an attack in the coming months.

-She was convicted in 2010 on charges including attempting to kill U.S. nationals outside the United States.
+She was on charges including attempting to kill U.S. nationals outside the United States.
 At her sentencing hearing, she gave rambling statements in which she delivered a message of world peace — and also forgave the judge.
-She expressed frustration at arguments from her own lawyers who said she deserved leniency because she was mentally ill.
+She expressed frustration at arguments from her own lawyers who said she

 “I’m not paranoid,” she said at one point.
 “I don’t agree with that.”